General theory of swimming in curved spacetimes: Introduction

 \section{Introduction}

-Swimming in curved spacetime is a phenomenon where small bodies evolving freely in curved spacetimes appear to be able to propel themselves, by performing fast cyclic internal motions, in a ``non-dynamical'' manner \cite{Wisdom}.
-More precisely, the resulting motion would depend only on the sequence of conformational changes of the body and not on how fast they are performed, similarly to the motion of a swimmer in a fluid at low Reynolds numbers \cite{Wilczek}.
-But a rigorous general treatment of this problem, consistent with general relativity, was still missing.
-The main goal of this paper is then to fill this gap.
+Swimming in curved spacetimes is a phenomenon in which small bodies evolving freely in curved spacetimes are able to propel themselves by performing cyclic internal motions.
+When first introduced \cite{Wisdom}, it was suggested that in the limit of fast cycles a curious geometric-phase behavior would be typically exhibited.
+In that situation, the overall motion would depend only on the sequence of shapes assumed by the body and not on how fast they were performed, similarly to a swimmer in a fluid at low Reynolds numbers (e.g., a human in honey or a microbe in water) \cite{Wilczek}.
+However, a rigorous general treatment of this problem, consistent with general relativity, was still missing for several years following this proposal.
+In \cite{Rodrigo} we developed a careful treatment of this problem, showing that the original analysis, based on an effective Lagrangian approach, was inappropriate --- in particular, it would predict swimming in maximally-symmetric spacetimes, such as de Sitter space, which is known to be impossible from general arguments \cite{DixonI}.
+The present paper is supplementary to \cite{Rodrigo}, describing the theory in full detail and generalizing it to a great extent.